samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 ## Current challenges

-Additional SAMPL7 challenges are awaiting data finalization.
-We have also just launched the first [SAMPL8 challenge on host-guest binding](https://github.com/samplchallenges/SAMPL8/tree/master/host_guest/CB8), focusing on CB8 binding to several drugs of abuse.
+SAMPL7 has now concluded, but the physical properties special issue is open for submission.
+We recently launched the first [SAMPL8 challenge on host-guest binding](https://github.com/samplchallenges/SAMPL8/tree/master/host_guest/CB8), focusing on CB8 binding to several drugs of abuse.

 ## Challenges recently closed: